 - Click Close.

-To learn how to use deployment scripts to apply protection to your computers, see Use a deployment script.
+To learn how to use deployment scripts to apply protection to your computers, see Use deployment scripts to add and protect computers.